jquense/node-ktc/README.md

 ﻿# Precompiler for Kendo UI Core Templates

-_note i am not in any way officially connected with KendoUI :P_

 `ktc` is a simple command line tool for precompiling [Kendo UI style templates](https://github.com/telerik/kendo-ui-core). the tool simply outputs a javascript file that contains the compiled templates. at which point they simply need to be included and called from you client code